+PTFE GF is the trade name for glass-filled polytetrafluorethylene (PTFE).
+Being the most commonly used filler because of its excellent performance under load at both high and low temperatures.
+Although the wear and friction behaviour is improved with this filler, there is little effect on the electrical properties.
 Glass fibre is the most widely used filler.
 It improves the creep resistance of PTFE both at low and high temperature.
 It is chemically stable (except to strong alkalis and hydrofluoric acid-HF).
 It has little effect on the electrical properties of PTFE and improves its wear and friction behaviour.
-An often cited problem with glass-filled PTFE is discoloration of the finished parts, in particular on the inside of large billets.
+An often cited problem with glass-filled PTFE is discolouration of the finished parts, in particular on the inside of large billets.